Family of Utah man shot dead by FBI after threats to Biden say he was ‘frustrated’

 In a statement on Facebook, Robertson’s family said they were “shocked and devastated by the senseless and tragic killing of our beloved father and brother”.

-The FBI raided the home of the Provo resident after he had allegedly posted threats online against President Biden, his family, and Barack Obama.
+The FBI raided the home of the Provo resident, who the federal complaint described as “approximately 70-75 years old,” after he had allegedly posted threats online against President Biden, his family, and Barack Obama.

 According to court documents, Robertson referenced a “presidential assassination” and also allegedly lodged threats against Manhattan District Attorney Alvin Bragg, Attorney General Merrick Garland and New York AG Letitia James.